Ely2112/Arknights-Auto-Clicker/readme.md

 ## How to use it?
 1. Download Bluestack (https://www.bluestacks.com/download.html), for Arknights to run on computer
-2. Single Monitor users: run main.py, then immediately switch the the Bluestack software with full screen
+2. Single Monitor users: run main.py, then immediately switch to the Bluestack software with full screen
 2. Multiple Monitors users: Open the Bluestack software on top of your main screen then run main.py

 ## File Structure